 (iv) election forms only apply to certificated shareholders and the election forms must state this.
-The document concerned must state that dematerialised shareholders’ elections should be provided to their appointed CSDP or broker in the form stipulated in the custody agreement entered into between the shareholder and the CSDP or broker;
+The circular must state that dematerialised shareholders’ elections should be provided to their appointed CSDP or broker in the form stipulated in the custody agreement entered into between the shareholder and the CSDP or broker;

 (v) the form of proxy included in the circular should state that it is for completion by certificated shareholders and own name dematerialised shareholders only.
 The circular must state that dematerialised shareholders must inform their CSDP or broker of their intention to attend any general meeting in order for such CSDP or broker to be able to issue them with the necessary authorisation to enable them to attend such meeting, or, alternately, should they not wish to attend the meeting, they should provide their CSDP or broker with their voting instruction;

 (vi) the salient dates should include all the dates in the declaration data and finalisation information.
-The definitions for these dates should be included in the “Definitions” section of the document; and
+The definitions for such dates should be included in the “Definitions” section of the document; and

-(vii) if new securities are to be issued, shareholders or members should be given the option to receive such new securities in certificated or dematerialised form.
+(vii) if new securities are to be issued, securities must be issued dematerialised form.

-11.1A Certain information which must be disclosed in a circular and/or pre-listing statement may be incorporated by reference pursuant to paragraphs 11.58 and 11.59.
+11.2 Certain information required to be disclosed in a circular may be incorporated by reference, as set out below. [moved up]

 Other classes of security

-11.45 If a circular pre-listing statement/listing particulars or press announcement is dispatched to the beneficial owners of any particular class of security, the issuer must dispatch a copy or summary of such document to the beneficial owners of all other classes of securities in such issuer, unless the contents of such document are irrelevant to them.
+11.45 If a circular is dispatched to the beneficial owners of any particular class of security, the issuer must dispatch a copy or summary of such circular to the beneficial owners of all other classes of securities in such issuer, unless the contents of such circular is irrelevant to them.

-Communication with holders of bearer securities

-11.46 If there is a need to communicate with beneficial owners of listed bearer securities, the issuer must release an announcement referring to the communication and giving an address or addresses from which copies of such communication can be obtained by beneficial owners of bearer securities.

-Summary circulars, revised listing particulars and pre-listing statements/prospectuses
+.[no regulatory relevance]

+Summary circulars

-11.58 An issuer may dispatch a summary circular with respect to any corporate action pursuant to the Listings Requirements provided it has an operational website.
-The summary circular must be prepared on the circular approved by the JSE and must not be misleading or inaccurate.
-The sponsor must provide written confirmation to the JSE before the summary circular is dispatched which must:
+11.58 An issuer may prepare a summary circular based on a circular prepared in terms of the Requirements and approved by the JSE

-(i) include a statement from the sponsor that it has reviewed and approved the summary circular and that it complies with Appendix 2 to Section 11 of the Listings Requirements;
+The summary circular:

+(i) must be approved by the sponsor and not be misleading or inaccurate;

-(ii) include a statement by a director of the applicant issuer that he/she is satisfied that the summary circular includes accurate information from the circular approved by the JSE;
+(ii) include a statement from the sponsor and the board, that they has reviewed and approved the summary circular and that it includes accurate information from the circular approved by the JSE ;

-(iii) be signed by the company secretary, a director of the applicant issuer and the sponsor; and

-(iv) include the summary circular to be dispatched.

-11.59 The summary circular must contain a notice of availability on where the full contents of the full circular can be viewed or accessed.
-The cover page of the summary circular must include a statement in bold and in capital letters stating clearly:

-(a) that the summary circular is only a summary of the information in the full circular and does not contain full or complete details; and
+(iii) must include a notice of availability, with a weblink to the issuers’ website, where the contents of the full circular can be viewed or accessed.
+The cover page of the summary circular must include a statement in bold and in capital letters stating clearly that the summary circular is only a summary and does not contain full or complete details; and

-(b) the details of the full website address of the issuer where the full circular can be viewed or accessed.
+[moved up]

+(v) be signed by the company secretary, a director of the applicant issuer and the sponsor.

-Incorporation by reference
+[consolidated above]Incorporation by reference